dora-team/dora.dev/svelte/core-v2/README.md

   * _This will build the quick check SPA application and place the generated files into the appropriate place inside /hugo/content_
 3. from the repo root, run `hugo serve -s hugo`
 4. preview the site per instructions in the terminal

+### To update the linked PDF and PNG files:

+1. edit /resources/core_v*/core_v*.ai
+2. export PDF and PNG files
+3. copy into place in /svelte/core-v2/src/assets/